SteveT3ch/100-days-of-code/log.md

 Documentation took a longer time than I anticipated.
 However, I learned some neat tricks about markdown, such as being able to use it for web pages and adding anchor tags by using `[]()`.
 My coding progress has been slow this week so I need to pick it up once I'm done with these issues I volunteered myself for.

+### Day 45: October 4, 2018 - Thursday

+**Today's Progress**:

+Freed myself of the documenting task.

+**Thoughts**:

+I came home late today (past 10PM) and then finished that documentation task for Typescript.
+I can now start coding starting tomorrow.
+My momentum has really taken a hit this past week.